-But here's an important lesson that investors learned the hard way during COVID: Low-vol ETFs aren't magic bullets against rapid downside events.
-These funds typically can reduce overall volatility over longer time periods, but they still can suffer mightily against sudden market shocks.
-So, for instance, if you're looking to ward off a potential market contagion event from China's recent Evergrande debacle, check what's inside – the simple fact that they're meant to reduce volatility doesn't mean they're immune.
+However, it's important to know that while these funds can often reduce overall volatility over longer time periods, they still can suffer mightily against sudden market shocks.
+So, make sure to check what's inside.
+The simple fact that they're meant to reduce volatility doesn't mean they're immune.

-Here are 11 low-volatility ETFs that should give you more peace of mind in the long run.
-While all 11 funds should help investors reduce volatility, they do so across a number of strategies – not just low-vol, but also min-vol, "buffering" and other approaches.
+Here are 10 low-volatility ETFs that should give you more peace of mind in the long run.
+While all 10 funds should help investors reduce volatility, they do so across a number of strategies – not just low-vol, but also min-vol and other approaches.
 Take a look.

 Invesco S&P 500 Low Volatility ETF